awsdocs/aws-cdk-guide/doc_source/hello_world.md

 # Your first AWS CDK app<a name="hello_world"></a>

 You've read [Getting started with the AWS CDK](getting_started.md)?
 Great\!
 Now let's see how it feels to work with the AWS CDK by building the simplest possible AWS CDK app\.
-In this process you'll learn about the structure of a AWS CDK project, how to access the AWS Construct Library, and how to use the AWS CDK Toolkit command\-line tool\.
+In this tutorial you'll learn about the structure of a AWS CDK project, how to work with the AWS Construct Library, and how to use the AWS CDK Toolkit command\-line tool\.

 The standard AWS CDK development workflow is similar to the workflow you're already familiar with as a developer, just with a few extra steps to synthesize your stack to an AWS CloudFormation template and deploy it\.